-Financial assistance grants help patients pay for basic living expenses such as food and shelter as well as medications, prosthetics, wigs, transportation costs, hospital parking, restorative therapies and medical devices and the Meal Support Program delivers nutritious prepared meals to patients at no cost. (in Ontario and Atlantic Canada)
+Financial assistance grants help patients pay for basic living expenses such as food and shelter as well as medications, prosthetics, wigs, transportation costs, hospital parking, restorative therapies and medical devices.
+The Meal Support Program delivers nutritious prepared meals to patients at no cost.
+(Available in Ontario and Atlantic Canada)

 With a grateful heart,